 (15) Dedicated in 1912, the pink granite Josephine Shaw Lowell Memorial Fountain by Charles Adams Platt, an authority on Italian Renaissance gardens and fountains, was the city’s first public memorial to a woman.
 Social worker Lowell (1843-1905) founded the Charity Organization Society in 1882.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Bryant Park Today (within shouting distance of this marker); Buildings Overlooking Bryant Park (about 300 feet away, measured in a direct line); The Crystal Palace (about 300 feet away); Early Bryant Park (about 400 feet away); New York Public Library (about 600 feet away); Penn Club of New York (about 600 feet away); The General Society of Mechanics and Tradesmen of the City of New York (about 700 feet away); The Association of the Bar of the City of New York (about 700 feet away).
+Bryant Park Today (within shouting distance of this marker); Buildings Overlooking Bryant Park (about 300 feet away, measured in a direct line); The Crystal Palace (about 300 feet away); American-Standard Building (about 400 feet away); Early Bryant Park (about 400 feet away); The Engineers Club (about 400 feet away); New York Public Library (about 600 feet away); Penn Club of New York (about 600 feet away).
 Touch for a list and map of all markers in New York.

 Categories. • Notable Places •

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 3, 2012, by Barry Swackhamer of San Jose, California.
-This page has been viewed 384 times since then and 40 times this year.
-Photos: 1, 2, 3, 4, 5, 6. submitted on July 3, 2012, by Barry Swackhamer of San Jose, California. • Bill Pfingsten was the editor who published this page.
+This page originally submitted on July 3, 2012, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 420 times since then and 3 times this year.
+Photos: 1, 2, 3, 4, 5, 6. submitted on July 3, 2012, by Barry Swackhamer of Brentwood, California. • Bill Pfingsten was the editor who published this page.